-Before I started working from home, I worked for a mortgage company – in an office right next to a Starbucks.
+Before I started working from home, I worked for a mortgage company in an office right next to a Starbucks.
 Every weekday for a year, I bought a Grande Caramel Macchiato for $4.55 and a boxed lunch from a deli for $6.95.
 I thought that was a bargain.

-If you spend $3,000 yearly on coffee, lunch, or other workplace treats, that’s $250 per month.
-If you invest $250 monthly and earn just 5 percent on it, after a 30-year career, you would have saved around $200,000.
+If you spend $3,000 yearly on coffee, lunch or other workplace treats, that’s $250 per month.
+If you invest $250 monthly and earn just a 5% return on it, after a 30-year career you would have saved around $200,000.

 1. Stock up on gift certificates

 Lunch with co-workers is about more than food — it’s fun.
-To keep the social experience and save money, my co-workers and I organized weekly pot lucks.
+To keep the social experience and save money, my co-workers and I organized weekly potlucks.
 One day a week, everyone brought in one dish, and we all ate lunch together.

-4. Bring your lunch
+3. Bring your lunch

-- Make your own salads – Salad mixes at my grocery store cost $3.50 apiece and make about two decent-size salads, so each is $1.75.
+- Make your own salads: Salad mixes at my grocery store cost $3.50 apiece and make about two decent-size salads, so each is $1.75.
 I buy fresh ingredients and make my own to save money.
 For example, I spend $4.50 to make at least six large salads, which breaks down to 75 cents each.

-- Plan ahead – Now that you’re brown-bagging it, you’ll need to buy more groceries.
+- Plan ahead: Now that you’re brown-bagging it, you’ll need to buy more groceries.
 But if you plan ahead and shop the sales, you’ll save time and money.
 WebMD has a sample grocery list for a week’s worth of lunches under $5.

-Don’t forget to save your savings
+5. Don’t forget to save your savings

 If you manage to use the techniques above or others to save money, don’t fritter it away.
 If you save $200 a month by bringing coffee and lunch from home, have that much automatically transferred from your checking to your savings or investment account.